mohammadarifur-rahman/HealthNSwell/journals/tom_perry.md

 - Created all workout endpoints with auth.
 - Created all exercise endpoints with auth.
 - Added API_Design_Template.excalidraw.
+- Configure project pd-admin
+- Fix migrations files by adding a file for each table

 Ah-ha
 Flushed out a effecient way to test endpoint in fastapi.